 Richie Havens died of a heart attack on April 22, 2013.
 He was 72.

 Five Musical Facts

 - In some of the source material on Woodstock, Havens claimed to have played for three hours, as organizers kept asking him to return to the stage.
-The actual amount of time was far less, based on his start time and the time other acts took to the stage.
+The actual length of time was far less, based on his start time and the time other acts took the stage.